The Franchise Model And Issac Singer

 In truth, the hardworking women who did the sewing worked incredibly long hours – and of course, everyday housewives had to do a lot of sewing, too.
 It was a tedious process.
-It was a process in dire need of modernization.
+It was clearly a process in dire need of modernization.

 Isaac Singer was the founder of I. M. Singer & Company.
 He was also the first person to patent a practical, widely-used sewing machine.
 Though these machines started to appear on the scene in the mid 1800’s – and worked pretty well – Singer came up with an idea that made them work even better.
 A lot better.
 So he started selling them.

-The Singer Payment Plan
+The Issac Singer Payment Plan

 This was a brilliant idea.

 The other technique that Isaac Singer and his business partners utilized to speed up distribution was something called a licensing arrangement.
 They would find business-savvy people who were interested in owning the rights to sell these amazing machines in certain geographical areas, and get them to pay an up-front license fee.

 Issac Singer’s business system was the first licensing system.
 When you buy a franchise you’re buying a license.

-Usually, you get a protected geographical area.
+Now, normally you, as the licensee, would get a protected geographical area.
 Unless you were one of Henry Ford’s first franchisees.